tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-Dana_Maher-SmartTable/README.md

 As users make reservations, these are reflected in a list of reservations in the restaurant's app.

-Users can also evaluate and share on the app their expreriences on the restaurant.

 ## User stories – Owners restaurant
 - Registration as an owner and sign in